CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/EquipmentChassis.md

 `func (o *EquipmentChassis) UnsetStorageEnclosures()`

 UnsetStorageEnclosures ensures that no value is present for StorageEnclosures, not even an explicit nil
+### GetVirtualDriveContainer

+`func (o *EquipmentChassis) GetVirtualDriveContainer() []StorageVirtualDriveContainerRelationship`

+GetVirtualDriveContainer returns the VirtualDriveContainer field if non-nil, zero value otherwise.

+### GetVirtualDriveContainerOk

+`func (o *EquipmentChassis) GetVirtualDriveContainerOk() (*[]StorageVirtualDriveContainerRelationship, bool)`

+GetVirtualDriveContainerOk returns a tuple with the VirtualDriveContainer field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVirtualDriveContainer

+`func (o *EquipmentChassis) SetVirtualDriveContainer(v []StorageVirtualDriveContainerRelationship)`

+SetVirtualDriveContainer sets VirtualDriveContainer field to given value.

+### HasVirtualDriveContainer

+`func (o *EquipmentChassis) HasVirtualDriveContainer() bool`

+HasVirtualDriveContainer returns a boolean if a field has been set.

+### SetVirtualDriveContainerNil

+`func (o *EquipmentChassis) SetVirtualDriveContainerNil(b bool)`

+ SetVirtualDriveContainerNil sets the value for VirtualDriveContainer to be an explicit nil

+### UnsetVirtualDriveContainer
+`func (o *EquipmentChassis) UnsetVirtualDriveContainer()`

+UnsetVirtualDriveContainer ensures that no value is present for VirtualDriveContainer, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)